Paulo Magalhães: Returned to Antofagasta

-Deportes Rengo
+Last years

 After a year as a free agent, Magalhães signed with Deportes Rengo in the Segunda División Profesional de Chile for the 2025 season.

-National team
+On 4 April 2026, Magalhães joined club Nortino from Antofagasta, his hometwon.

+On 29 August 2026, Magalhães announced his official retirement from professional football.

+International career

 Magalhães has participated on several different levels with the Chile national team.
 In 2008, he was part of the Chile Sub-18 side that won the João Havelange tournament which was held in Mexico.

 After showing good form in Antofagasta in 2007 and with Cobreloa at the beginning of 2008, Magalhães was named to the Sub-23 national side coached by Eduardo Berizzo.
 The tournament which took place in Kuala Lumpur, Malaysia, saw he scored one goal against Togo.
 The same year Magalhaes participated in the Milk Cup, in which Chile took a sub-19 team.
 Chile made it to the final losing to Northern Ireland 2–1.

 In 2009, Magalhães was part of the sub-20 Chile team in the 2009 South American Youth Championship held in Venezuela, which was unable to surpass the group stage.
 In the same year, he again participated in an international tournament with the Sub-21 Chilean side in the 2009 Toulon Tournament.
 Finally Magalhães won an international tournament when the team was crowned champions.
 His good performance in the tournament caused him to sign with Chilean side Colo-Colo.

 Personal life

 From his paternal line – son of the Brazilian former professional footballer Osmar Magalhães and grandson of the goalkeeper of the same name – he is the nephew of Paulo César, a former footballer who won both the 1983 Copa Libertadores and the 1983 Intercontinental Cup along with Grêmio and that worked as his agent.
 Also, he is the cousin of Rafael Magalhães and Thiago Pereira.

+In 2026, Magalhães started to work as a truck driver.